scales-okn/PACER-tools/code/parsers/README.md

 where `INPATH` is the relative path to a parent folder containing multiple court directories, `STARTDIR` and `ENDDIR` define the inclusive alphabetical range of court directories to parse (e.g. `nyed` through `nywd`), and `OPTIONS` are any command-line options you would like to pass through to `parse_pacer.py` (e.g. `--debug`, `--force-rerun`, `--n-workers`).

-*Note: each court directory in the batch must include an HTML folder for input and a JSON folder for output, as occurs in the scraper-generated directory structure.*
+*Note: each court directory in the batch must include an HTML folder for input and a JSON folder for output, as is true in the scraper-generated directory structure.*

 # JSON Schema
 The following fields are inferenced from the filepath: